· Every Child Can Learn

 P4 - Sprout a seed & Lesson at Science Centre

-P5 - Learning trail in our school garden & Lesson at Science Centre
+P5 - Learning trail in our school garden & Lesson at the Science Centre

-pupils were excited to transplant their seedlings into the school hydroponics
+(These Primary 3 pupils were excited to transplant their seedlings into the school hydroponics greenhouse.)

 (Primary 5 pupils captivated by a newly hatched chick in the Science Centre incubator.)